White Castle (restaurant): International activities

 Since 2021 when its restaurants in China closed, White Castle does not currently have any restaurants outside of the continental United States.

 Through franchise deals with local corporate business partners, White Castle briefly had restaurants outside of the United States in Singapore, Malaysia, and Japan during the late 1980s and early 1990s, but the concept never caught on in those countries.
 During the same time period, White Castle also tried to establish franchised operations in Mexico and South Korea, but these restaurants also failed.
 The lone Korean restaurant in Seoul was quietly closed by 1993.

 In 1986, White Castle opened its first Japanese restaurant in the city of Osaka via a franchise deal with a Japanese company.
-There are no reliable records that show when this location closed and when the company finally left the Japanese marketplace.
+There are no reliable records that show when this location closed.
 By the end of 1986, the Japanese franchise had six restaurants with a seventh opened by the following year.

 In June 1989, White Castle and its local franchise partner Innovest Bhd. opened seven restaurants in Malaysia.
 Innovest franchise territory included Malaysia and Singapore, and the company had plans to open three more restaurants by the end of the year, with the possibility of having a total of 20 restaurants within its two country region by the following year.

 The first White Castle franchised location in Mexico opened in Mexico City in 1996, but it also closed after a brief trial run.

 In 2017, White Castle opened its first and second restaurants in China in the city of Shanghai through a partnership with Shanghai-based ClearVue Partners.
 In addition to beef sliders, the Shanghai location also sold a spicy tofu slider and a cherry duck slider, which is smoked duck topped with a sweet cherry sauce.
 At the time of their openings, these two restaurants were the only White Castle restaurants located outside of the United States.
 These locations were closed by September 2021.